 The role of price discounts in your brand positioning

-Your brand positioning is usually summed up with a positioning statement that you pull together at the end of the segmentation, targeting and positioning process.
 It covers target audience, frame of reference and your point of difference, based on the key benefit, the reason why and the reason to believe.

-These types of brands will usually do much less in the way of price discounts compared to cost leadership brands.
+These types of brands will usually do much less in the way of price discounts compared to cost leaders.
 They may need to do them occasionally to hit short-term sales targets.
 Or, to fit in with traditional or online retailers marketing activity.
 But, the price discounts will be less frequent and less deep.

-The aim with these types of brands is to build up a pool of loyal consumers based on the quality of the benefit or service.
+The aim with these types of brands is to build up a pool of loyal customers based on the quality of the benefit or service.
 It makes less sense to do price discounts on these types of brands, unless something in the context of the brand demands it.

 Should you use price discounts as part of your strategy?